PimpinPumpkin/Smartsheet-PowerShell-Backup/README.md

 # Note: For enterprise use, I have a proprietary version with advanced monitoring and reporting available.
 Please contact me if this is of interest.

 ## Features
+    Tested on Windows/Linux.
+Untested on MacOS, but it should work.
     List all sheets: Retrieve a summary list of all sheets available.
     Download sheets: Download specific sheets by providing their unique ID.
     Get sheet details: Fetch detailed information about a specific sheet.